Skip to Main Content

 Content Organization: Instructors apply consistent design, course navigation, and nomenclature.

-• No submodules in the first two modules and no more than one level of submodules within any other module
+• No submodules in the first module and no more than one level of submodules within any other module

-• Fourth Module is labeled "Virtual Classroom" (if using collaboration/conferencing program) and includes: Virtual class instructions, Individual session links, Recordings
+• Second Module is labeled "Virtual Classroom" (if using collaboration/conferencing program) and includes: Virtual class instructions, Individual session links, Recordings.
+This module is only required if you are teaching a virtual class

-• One additional module may be added before the learning modules for specialized course materials such as publisher resources (i.e. ALEKS, Paradigm, McGraw-Hill, etc.), labs, clinical information, etc.
+• Two additional modules may be added before the learning modules for specialized course materials such as publisher resources, labs, clinical information, etc.

 Hybrid and Online: